Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2026 Guide)

 Key Customer Journey Orchestration Metrics

 With a variety of channels, data points, and goals that can be attached to an orchestrated customer experience, it’s hard to pin down any one metric as the most important.
-It really depends on what your campaign is trying to accomplish at any given stage in the audience’s entire journey.
+It depends on what your campaign is trying to accomplish at any given stage in the audience’s entire journey.

 The multi-touch attribution model for conversion, which provides a clear view of all the important touchpoints in a customer journey.